 The monitoring and reporting of ESG aspects derive value for the Fund, through enabling on-going management of ESG performance, continual improvement and facilitating ADP III’s ability to drive and support performance through results-based management.
 Periodic monitoring also allows the ESG and Impact team to evaluate progress against impact goals and improve the investee’s operational and management processes based on lessons learnt.
 Furthermore, this allows the Fund to disseminate Impact and ESG performance information to internal and external stakeholders, thereby meeting its fiduciary duty and marketing its efforts amongst such stakeholders.

-Data collected from Portfolio Companies on a regular basis will be collated and shared with investment and portfolio management teams, DPI Partners and Committees as relevant and act as a check for how impact performance compares to the baseline established during due diligence, and where changes to the process need to be made and communicated to stakeholders.
+Data collected from Portfolio Companies on a regular basis is shared with investment and portfolio management teams, DPI Partners and Committees twice a year, and act as a check for how impact performance compares to the baseline and objectives established during due diligence, and where changes to the process need to be made and communicated to stakeholders.

-The Fund will generate an annual Impact and ESG report.
-This document will be developed and shared with relevant external stakeholders and investors highlighting performance across the Fund and underlying Portfolio Companies.
-This document is viewed as an external document for investors and other stakeholders.
-Relevant impact data will be included in this report and DPI will seek to have these results verified by an external party before disclosure.
-The annual report will be used for discussions with the Portfolio Management team to analyse actions and cases which led to successful impact outcomes, as well as impact underperformance in relation to impact targets.
+The Fund generates an annual Impact and ESG report which is shared with relevant external stakeholders and investors highlighting performance across the Fund and underlying Portfolio Companies.
+The annual report is used for discussions with the Portfolio Management team to analyse actions and cases which led to successful impact outcomes, as well as impact underperformance in relation to impact targets.
 This process will allow DPI to identify lessons learnt which can be used for future investments in similar sectors, and these will be included in the ESG and Impact Summary of IC memorandums.

-The same process and information are used internally in investment discussions and DPI’s strategy discussions to disseminate knowledge and get feedback from all parts of the firm on how DPI can improve in achieving its impact goals.
+The same process and information will be used internally in investment discussions and DPI’s strategy discussions to disseminate knowledge and get feedback from all parts of the firm on how DPI can improve in achieving its impact goals.

 The Manager shall publicly disclose, on an annual basis, the alignment of its impact management systems with the Principles and, at regular intervals, arrange for independent verification of this alignment.
 The conclusions of this verification report shall also be publicly disclosed.
 These disclosures are subject to fiduciary and regulatory concerns.